Blended Family (What You Do for Love)

 "Blended Family (What You Do for Love)" is a song by American recording artist Alicia Keys, featuring vocals from rapper ASAP Rocky.
 It was written by Keys, Rocky, John Bush, Brandon Aly, Tish Hyman, Dave Kuncio, John Houser, Kenneth Withrow and Edie Brickell for her sixth studio album Here (2016), while production was helmed by Keys and Mark Batson.
-The song refers to the former marriage of Keys' husband Swizz Beats and musician Mashonda Tifrere.
+The song refers to the former marriage of Keys' husband Swizz Beatz and musician Mashonda Tifrere.
 It was released on October 7, 2016 by RCA Records.